I once missed a product launch we’d spent three months building toward.

 2. Improved Efficiency & Resource Allocation

-By breaking down HR processes (like onboarding or training programs) into manageable steps, you can identify potential bottlenecks and optimize workflows.
+By breaking down project processes into manageable steps, you can identify potential bottlenecks and optimize workflows.
 This will save time and resources in the long run.

-Also, having a clear project plan helps you understand the resources (time, budget, personnel) needed for each HR activity.
+Also, having a clear project plan helps you understand the resources (time, budget, personnel) needed for each project task.

 3. Enhanced Collaboration & Communication